designyourownlife/todo-api/README.md

 ### `npm run dev`

 Runs the API in the development mode.\
-Therefor our node application will be executed by nodemon, which transpiles typescript to javascript just-in-time when code changes happen.
+Therefor node application will be executed by nodemon, which transpiles TypeScript into JavaScript just-in-time (whenever code changes happen).

 ### `npm run build`